Blendify/blender-manual/blender_docs/manual/editors/nla/tracks.rst

 Solo (star icon)
    Toggling *Solo Track* causes only the selected tracks effects to be visible when animating.
 Mute (speaker icon)
    Keeps the track from having an effect on the animation.
-(Mute only applies when *Solo* is not used).
+(Mute only applies when *Solo* is not used.)
    All strips in that track are shown as being muted (dashed outline).
 Lock (padlock icon)
    Prevents changes from being made to this layer.